 Temporomandibular joint (TMJ) therapy addresses disorders of the jaw joint, easing symptoms like jaw pain, difficulty chewing, clicking sounds, headaches, and neck pain.
 Treatment combines techniques such as manual therapy, targeted exercises, posture correction, and relaxation methods to reduce pain, improve jaw function, and address underlying causes of TMJ dysfunction.

-Meet Ignacio Casal, Kinesiologist
+Meet Ignacio Casal, Registered Kinesiologist

 Ignacio is a Kinesiologist who graduated from the University of British Columbia with a Bachelor of Kinesiology, specializing in Neuromechanical and Physiological Sciences.
 He is passionate about educating patients on managing stress, overcoming barriers, and living an active, healthy lifestyle.